-(i) the decision is subject to appeal, and IAB Europe has indeed filed an appeal against it (see question "Did IAB Europe appeal to the Market Court?");

-(ii) the Belgian DPA decision includes a grace period.
-IAB Europe first has a period of two months to present a plan to the APD to take into account the APD's conclusions, and in total, six months to implement them after approval of the plan.
+- (i) the decision is subject to appeal, and IAB Europe has indeed filed an appeal against it (see question "Did IAB Europe file an appeal against the decision to the Market Court?"); - (ii) the Belgian DPA decision includes a grace period.
+IAB Europe first has a period of two months to present a plan to the APD to take into account the APD's conclusions (see question "Did IAB Europe submit the action plan required by the APD's decision?"), and in total, six months to implement them after approval of the plan.